Is my home ready for a photo shoot?

 4. CLUTTER VS CHARACTER

-Often the things people think they have to tidy away are the things that make their home unique and show their personality.
+Often the things people think they have to tidy away when they have photos at home are the things that make their home unique and show their personality.
 Kids’ paintings, books, toys, gifts, postcards, kitchen paraphernalia, prints, bric a brac… These are all things that give your home character and reflect your personal loves and interests.
 Leave them where they are and let them be seen, they’re all a valuable part of the story of your family at this moment in time.

 Also aesthetically, an image in a room full of things like this is always going to be more interesting and meaningful than an image in an empty room that could belong to anyone.
 Don’t feel like you have to make it so tidy that it risks taking away the character of your home and the ‘stories’ of how you live in it.
 When you and your children look back on these photos in years’ time you’ll love remembering all these little details… The over-loved teddy, the pattern in the carpet, the broken hinge on the bedroom door, the painting in the cracked frame… These are all precious and sentimental details of your kids’ childhood home that you’ll all really cherish.